15625 Contemporary Policy Challenges6cp; 2 x blocks (3-day + 2-day) involving 5 x modules

 Undertaking this subject, participants are able to:

-- categorise the grounds upon and issues against which different national governments confront interrelated related policy challenges and issues in diverse ways.
+- Categorize the grounds upon and issues against which different national governments confront interrelated related policy challenges and issues in diverse ways

 Detailed subject description.